Skip menu

 Anyone loving nature, good wine and good food, cannot miss a visit to the village of Montalcino.
 Nestled in the beautiful hills of Siena soaring over the valleys of the Ombrone and Asso rivers, here is where one of the most popular and well-known Italian wines in the world is born: the Brunello di Montalcino.

-Brunello di Montalcino is produced within the territory of the town of Montalcino, in an agricultural landscape of great history and great beauty that has been registered in the UNESCO World Heritage list since 2004.
-The hill of Montalcino is mostly wooded and is set 40 km from the sea as the crow flies and 100 km from the Apennines, and Mount Amiata, 1,740 meters high, which lies to the south, protects the territory ensuring the climate stays wonderfully mild.
-A spectacular landscape of alternating vineyards, olive groves and sown fields with several stone buildings, evidences the centuries-old cultivation of these lands.
+Brunello di Montalcino is produced within the territory of the municipality of Montalcino, in an agricultural landscape of great history and beauty that, since 2004, has been inscribed on the UNESCO World Heritage list.
+The hill of Montalcino, mostly covered by woods, is about 100 km from the sea and 13 km as the crow flies from Monte Amiata, which, with its 1,740 metres in height, protects this area, making the climate mild.
+It is a spectacular landscape in which vineyards, olive groves and land dotted with numerous stone farmhouses testify to the centuries-old cultivation of these lands.

 Montalcino, together with its hamlets of Castelnuovo dell’Abate, Sant'Angelo and Torrenieri, is a small art city.
 The village has ancient Etruscan-Roman origins and a wonderful medieval system with a historical centre preserving the Palazzo dei Priori, now the town hall, a beautiful loggia with two Gothic arches in stone and the Civic and diocesan Museum, which houses extraordinary works of Sienese art, within surrounding walls dominated by a fourteenth-century fortress.